 Lonely Planet did not invent world travel.
 The Vikings got around quite well without Frommer’s, and so can you.
 Guidebooks are handy resources for crucial information, such as the nearest hospital’s location, embassy phone numbers and current drinking laws.
 But relegate your every decision to the gurus of globetrotting and you may find yourself immersed in the wrong culture: gap-year kids swapping gap-year stories getting gap-year drunk.

 Tourist books do have their place.
 They provide a jumping-off point and a base of reliable establishments.
 There is no reason, though, to limit your choices to those on the menu.
-Consider that guidebook recommendations are subjective—the suggestions of mere mortals like you.
+Consider the fact that guidebook recommendations are subjective—the suggestions of mere mortals like you.

 The Vikings got around quite well without Frommer’s, and so can you.